radian628/unofficial-desmos-wiki/src/misc/things-desmos-cant-do-yet.md

 ## Recursion and/or Iteration

 Desmos does not support recursion, nor does it support generalized iteration.
-However, you can simulate the _effects_ of recursion using the ((actions)) system, though the speed at which recursive steps can occur is limited to your screen refresh rate.
+However, you can simulate the _effects_ of iteration (and thus, by extension, recursion) using the ((actions)) system, though the speed at which iterative steps can occur is limited to your screen refresh rate.

 ## Lists of Lists (Nested Lists)